nweying/poshpawpy/README.md

 - Font Awesome - For the iconography on the website.

 - Git - For version control.

+- Gitpod - To write code for the website.

 - Github - To save and store the files for the website.